You might notice some web hosts offering you “root access”, but what does that even mean?

-In web hosting and server management, it’s critical that you (the one who actually owns the server) can get to the “root problems” as they pop up.
+In web hosting and server management, it’s critical that you (the one who actually operates the server) can get to the “root problems” as they pop up.
 Root access is the term used for having an administrator level for logging in to cloud servers, VPS hosting, dedicated servers or Enlight Cloud VMs.

-What if You Don’t Know How to Manage the Server?
+Don’t Know How to Manage the Server?

 After all, a lot of people don’t know how to maintain a collector car, either, but that doesn’t mean they don’t adore their collection.
-You’re not expected to be able to manage and maintain servers, but if you own the hardware then it should certainly be an option.
+You’re not expected to be able to manage and maintain servers, but if you own the server hardware (called colocation) then it should certainly be an option.
 Just like nobody would stop you from tinkering with your 1965 Mustang (even if you don’t know what you’re doing), nobody should stop you from managing your server in any way you like (as long as it’s legal, of course).

 The goal of a great hosting company should be giving you control but also one-click style of management.